Documenting and Reporting Attendance

 - If you printed and manually completed your attendance record, you may mail us your original record or scan it and email it as a PDF or JPG file.
 Please do not send screen shots, scans, or photos taken with mobile devices.
-They are almost always dark, cut off, and warped.
-This document is part of your child's permanent school record.
+They are almost always dark, resized, cut off, and warped.
 If you do not have access to a physical scanner, please mail your attendance record to us.

 - XLSX or ODS Formats

 - If your record is in spreadsheet format, you may email it to us in its original format or export it as PDF document.
 If you use a Mac, please export your document as a PDF or Excel file.
 You are also welcome to print it and mail it.